 Commonly used in skincare, this ingredient is linked with developmental and reproductive toxicity.
 It’s also potentially an endocrine disruptor and carcinogenic.

-How to Find Fertility-Safe and Pregnancy-Safe Skincare Products
+How to Find Non-Toxic Skincare Brands

 There are so many skincare brands that offer safe, high-quality products without putting you or your hormones in danger.
 Parabens, phthalates, retinol, and fragrance are common offenders, but many other ingredients can be considered dangerous as well.
 The easiest way to find safe skincare is by searching EWG’s Skin Deep database.
 If looking at ingredients is to overwhelming for you, try to stick with products that are either EWG verified, or score a 1 or 2 on the Skin Deep scale.
 If you are up to it, start studying ingredients, and click the links in EWG to learn more about them.